linwenchao/mongoid-lookup/README.md

       field :full_name, type: String
     end

-Mongoid::Lookup will now maintain a reference document in the search_listing collection.
+Mongoid::Lookup will now maintain a reference document in the `search_listing` collection.
-Its label will be the full name of the user.
+Its `#label` will be `User#full_name`.
 Whenever the user changes its name, the search reference will be updated.

 The lookup collection won't be particularly useful, though, until you add more models: